Pay the security deposit

 How much is the security deposit?

-A maximum of two months' rent if you pay the security deposit in a single payment into a blocked account.
+Depending on the location of the rented home, the deposit is two or three months' rent if you pay the deposit in a single payment into a blocked account.
 This savings account that holds the security deposit is in your name and you receive the interest it pays.
 Interest is paid into the account and the account is blocked.

 This is the best way to arrange your security deposit: